-Now in 2012, as my online involvement enters its tenth year, it's time to reflect on these projects and their evolution.
+In 2012, as my online involvement entered its tenth year, I started looking back on these projects and their evolution.

 See first: Introduction to a common human language